 What we consume shapes the lens through which we see the world.
 And unfortunately, much of what we hear and see tells us the world is a dangerous place.
 We’re primed for threats.
 And there are dire consequences.

 Just this past week, a Kansas City Man shot a 16-year-old boy when the boy mistakenly went to the wrong house to pick up his brother.
-In New York, a 20-year old woman didn’t even make it to the door.
+In New York, a 20-year-old woman didn’t even make it to the door.
 A man shot and killed the woman as she mistakenly pulled into the wrong driveway to pick up a friend.
 She hadn’t even gotten out of the car.
 In the Kansas City shooting, the grandson of the 84-year-old shooter said his grandfather was immersed “in “a 24-hour news cycle of fear and paranoia.”
 And likely also consuming messages that stoked racism and unfounded fear of black men.

 There are benefits to turning up our dial and having a hyper-responsive fear prediction brain.
 If we were stuck in a war zone, we might need to be on edge more often.
 But the vast majority of us aren’t at war.
-We are in our urban or suburban homes, during a time when crime and violence still exists, but it at a lower level than when I grew up in the 1980s and 90s.
+We are in our urban or suburban homes, during a time when crime and violence still exist, but it is at a lower level than when I grew up in the 1980s and 90s.
 Yet, it feels much more dangerous.
 And that feeling is priming us to freak out.

 It’s Not Just What We See, It’s Our Skills to Respond

-While expectations set the stage, our action capabilities influence whether we’ll see something as a threat or not.
-Imagine I give you a basketball and say you have three attempts to make a three pointer: If you make it, you win $10,000.
+While expectations set the stage, our action capabilities influence whether we’ll identify something as a threat or not.
+Imagine I give you a basketball and say you have three attempts to make a three-pointer: If you make it, you win $10,000.
 If you don’t, you have to pay $10,000.
 Do you think you’d be a nervous, anxious mess?
 If you’re like me and your last foray onto the basketball court was in junior high, you’re probably not doing too well.
 This is definitely a threat response.
 But what if you are Steph Curry?
 Increase the bet to a million dollars if you want.
 Do you think he’s nervous?
 Sure, a little bit.
-But he most likely has what we’d call a challenge response, which is a close cousin to a threat response, but where the hormones generally put us in a place to excel.
+But he most likely has what we’d call a challenge-response, which is a close cousin to a threat response, but where the hormones generally put us in a place to excel.
 Why?
 Because Curry is a 48% 3-point shooter for his career, and he has the money to spare.
 His action capabilities for shooting hoops and his ability to cover the loss far exceed yours or mine.

 Remember, our stress response is predictive.
 There is no need to panic if we know we can meet the demands of the event.
 It’s why research consistently shows that one of the major determinators of whether or not we have a threat response is our perception of control.
 Can we do something about the threat we are facing, or not?
 When we lack control, research shows that our PFC is impaired.